 Ann Neurol.
 2014 Oct;76(4):469-72. doi: 10.1002/ana.24261.
 Epub 2014 Sep 23.

 Videocast of the Meeting

 Implementation of Recommendations

-- Notice of Intent to Publish a Funding Opportunity Announcement for NINDS Morris K. Udall Centers of Excellence for Parkinson's Disease Research (P50) First Estimated Application Due Date: January 2015.
+- Notice of Intent to Publish a Notice of Funding Opportunity for NINDS Morris K. Udall Centers of Excellence for Parkinson's Disease Research (P50) First Estimated Application Due Date: January 2015.
 Contact: Beth-Anne Sieber, PhD.

 - Request to Access Parkinson's Disease Related-Biospecimens (X01) PAR-14-340.
 Applications to this X01 have rolling submission.
 For the May 2015 Council, the application receipt window is November 13, 2014 - March 12, 2015; future receipt dates apply.Contact: Marg Sutherland, PhD.

 - Parkinson's Disease Biomarker Program (PDBP) Discovery Projects (U01) PAR-NS- 14-259.
-The purpose of this funding opportunity announcement (FOA) is to support up to three years of study for the discovery, assay optimization, and replication stages required for the development of biological biomarkers for Parkinson's disease (PD).
+The purpose of this notice of funding opportunity (NOFO) is to support up to three years of study for the discovery, assay optimization, and replication stages required for the development of biological biomarkers for Parkinson's disease (PD).
 Application Receipt Date(s): September 4, 2014, February 4, 2015, May 4, 2015, September 4, 2015, February 4, 2016, May 4, 2016, by 5:00 PM local time of applicant organization.
 Contact: Marg Sutherland, PhD.